Child Neurology Residency Training Program

 In addition to the wide variety of educational opportunities available to our residents, our program also focuses on one-on-one mentoring with residents providing residents with an opportunity to tailor much of the training program to their individual needs and interests.
 Our program is committed to the growth and career development of our residents, and we encourage resident professional development in teaching, leadership, and research.

 At the University of Virginia, we strive to maintain a friendly and welcoming work environment.
 We recognize that residency is a busy time for residents and families, and we aim to support our residents both in their professional lives and in their personal lives.

-Lastly, we pride ourselves on being a nationally ranked division with stellar clinical faculty who take an active role in training our residents.
+Lastly, we take pride in our stellar clinical faculty who take an active role in training our residents.
 We welcome your interest in our program, and we look forward to the opportunity to discuss all the wonderful features that our training program, the University of Virginia, and the Charlottesville area have to offer!

-For more information, please contact Elena Miller, Child Neurology Residency Program Coordinator.
+For more information, please contact Katie Christie, Child Neurology Residency Program Coordinator.